-Chapter 8 gives a detailed description of the graphical user interface of Frama-C.

-Chapter 9 explains how to report errors via the Frama-C's Bug Tracking System.
+- Chapter 8 introduces the general services offered by the platform. - Chapter 9 gives a detailed description of the graphical user interface of Frama-C. - Chapter 10 explains how to report errors via the Frama-C's Bug Tracking System.

 Overview